ZachUCSD/Iterative-Refinement-of-LLM-as-Judge-Framework-Website/index.md

 <p style="margin-top:15px; font-size:14px; color:#57606a;">
-Highlighted text indicates improvements introduced during iterative refinement: structural clarity (green), conceptual explanations (yellow), and additional technical detail (blue).
+Highlighted text indicates improvements introduced during iterative refinement: structural framing (green), expanded conceptual explanation (yellow), and additional technical detail (blue).
 </p>

+From the highlighted sections it is noticeable that

 The second visualization shows how summaries evolve across refinement iterations for each lecture.